 Published by the American Educational Research Association Special Interest Group on Urban Learning, Teaching, and Research.

 Journal of Teacher Education

 Published by the American Association of Colleges of Teacher Education.
 Focuses on policy, practice, and research that contribute to teacher preparation along numerous themes, including accreditation, assessment and evaluation, extended programs, teacher educators, student teaching, and others.

 Announcing an open call for manuscripts for upcoming issues.
 Submission and publication dates are listed.
 The Review seeks essays, reports of original research, accounts of teacher and/or student practice, brief responses to previous articles in any of the previous three categories.

-The new editors invite submissions on an array of education policy topics.
-The inaugural editorial offers the vision for the journal.
+The editors invite submissions on an array of education policy topics.
 Editors are interested in research focused on issues of educational equity, research that leverages new and innovative methodologies, and research that moves beyond evaluating a single policy or program to draw broader implications.

 Seeking chapter proposals (maximum 500 words) for the book to be published by Springer.
 Read more information about handbook's objective and scope, content, and timeline/process.
 To suggest topics and authors for short chapters or to submit a proposal (up to 500 words) for a possible contribution, go here.

 A peer-refereed journal that disseminates research and scholarship related to teacher preparation, practice and policy issues related to the teaching profession, and learning in the school setting.